andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 ![Image of test pyramid](http://blog.primehammer.com/wp-content/uploads/2017/02/image02-300x259.png)

 Note:
-The test pyramid is a model often used to describe different things.
+ - The test pyramid is a model often used/abused to describe very different things roughly related to testing.
-The most useful way to think of it is to see it as illustrating dimensions of isolation, and confidence.
+ - The most useful way to think of it is to see it as illustrating the competing dimensions of isolation and system-confidence.
-Isolation is proportional to determinism and speed of execution.
+ - Isolation (in the code under test) is proportional to system (and therefore test) determinism and the speed of execution.
-Isolation is inversely proportional to system confidence.
+ - However, isolation is _inversely_ proportional to the system confidence provided by the resulting information.

-  - Integration testing in the large/small
+ - Touch on vocab: Integration testing in the large/small
-  - How it relates to API testing
+ - Q: How does this relate to API testing?
  - Q: What’s the difference between system and acceptance testing?

 ---

-#### Fundamental Principles
+#### Fundamental Principles: Implementation priorities

 ## Stability > Performance > Coverage

 Note:
-High coverage but poor performance results in tests that aren't ran as there's too much time friction.
+- High coverage but poor performance results in tests that aren't ran as they take too long.
-High performance but poor stability results in tests that aren't ran as they're too expensive to extract information from.
+- High performance but poor stability results in tests that aren't ran as they're too expensive to extract information from.

-It's better to have one stable and performant test that many tests that are slow and / or unstable.
+In a nutshell: It's better to have one stable and performant test, than many tests that are slow and / or unstable.
 ---

-#### Fundamental Principles
+#### Fundamental Principles : Measuring health

 ## Signal : Noise

+Note:
+- Anti-pattern: Test counts, Pass/Fail counts
+- There is only one relevant measure of health in an STA effort.
+Signal:Noise.
+- What % of test results accurately gave the information they intended to
+- Difficult to measure - a manual/qualitative activity
+- But worth doing
+- Goal should be S:N of 99%+

+---
+## Workflow
+  - Capturing scenarios
+  - Building the abstraction
+  - Proving code
+  - Proving compatibility
+  - Proving stability
+  - Local execution vs Remote execution

+Q: How to you increase/improve stability?
+Q: How to you increase/improve performance?
+Q: How to you increase/improve coverage?
+---
+# THE END

+### Content that follows is to help with common questions

 ---
 ## Design pattern/s

   - Basic 3 layer